nswilliams99/Ryland/replit.md

 # Ryland Environmental - Tifton Demo Website

 ## Overview
 This project is a four-page demo website for Ryland Environmental's Tifton, Georgia location, showcasing their waste management and recycling services.
 It aims to provide a modern, user-friendly interface for residents and businesses to learn about services, sign up, and access essential information.
-The site features a simple signup form with email integration, a dedicated recycling page, and detailed service information for both the City of Tifton and Tift County.
+The site features comprehensive signup instructions directing customers to City Hall (online signup not available), a dedicated recycling page, and detailed service information for both the City of Tifton and Tift County.
 The business vision is to establish a strong online presence for Ryland Environmental, emphasizing their family-owned values and commitment to the local community, with market potential in expanding their digital reach and streamlining customer interactions.

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development with regular updates.
 Please ask before making major architectural changes or implementing new features.
 Ensure all new code adheres to the existing TypeScript and Tailwind CSS v4 conventions.
 Do not make changes to the existing folder structure unless explicitly discussed.